How Sgt Puppa aims to take a bite out of the booming pet industry

 Right place, right time

-While there are plenty of big retail chains targeting pet owners, Monaghan believes Sgt Puppa is one of the first brands of its kind to offer a fashion and lifestyle range for pets and their owners.
+While there are plenty of big retail chains targeting pet owners, Monaghan believes Sgt Puppa is one of the first brands to offer a fashion and lifestyle range for pets and their owners.

 “We’re not doing shampoos, conditioners, and brushes.
 We’re not about the daily upkeep,” she explained.
 “We’re more about the lifestyle.
 We’re for the gay [customer] walking to the park in his yellow raincoat, and his dog is walking in the same thing.”